-We're not sure what you were doing for the last 462 days whilst quarantined, sheltered-in-place, or just glued to your couch in a state of pandemic depression, but we were binging The Sopranos for the eight millionth time.
+We're not sure how you spent your indeterminably long traumatic time period between 2020 and 2021, but we were binging The Sopranos for the eight millionth time.
 Night after night, we watched Paulie and Christopher get lost in the woods, rooted for Carmela and Furio to just make out already, and indulged the thorny protagonism of Tony in all his toxic male glory.
-Now, here we are, on June 17, 2021, in a newly reopened, mostly vaccinated America (or New Jersey suburb, if you will), reemerging in a time when we can actually hug our parents, gather at our favorite red sauce restaurants, and even share a charcuterie plate—and some of us see a little Tony in our own dysfunctional, old-school fathers.
+Now, here we are, in 2023, gathering at our favorite red sauce restaurants, sharing charcuterie plates, re-watching The Sopranos (again); and some of us see a little Tony in our own dysfunctional, old-school fathers.
 Dads: They're complicated!

 For the salami king

 Roses are red, violets are blue, I'd really like to eat some cured meat with you.
 For a Certain Type of Dad, you just can't go wrong with a bouquet of salami.
-Carnivore Club has several salami cornucopias that will raise your dad's spirits (and probably his blood pressure, but whatever), from their Father's Day Artisanal Gift Box—which also includes two types of cheese, garlic pepper mustard, and Rustic Bakery olive oil sourdough—to a five-salami Tempesta collection.
+Carnivore Club has several salami cornucopias that will raise your dad's spirits (and probably his blood pressure, but whatever), including the Complete Box Sampler—which includes two types of cured meats plus three to four pairings like mustard, cheese, jams, nuts, pickled goods, and more.
+Harry & David also has a deluxe charcuterie assortment that will last your insatiable father at least… I don’t know… a week?
+Just make sure he keeps an eye on his blood pressure.

 Of course, the gabagool

 A couple of years ago, Esquire writer Dom Nero asked (and answered), "What the Hell is 'Gabagool,' and Why Does Tony Soprano Talk About It All the Time?"
 The short answer is that "gabagool" is a Jerseyfied, bastardized way of saying "capicola," which is a traditional Italian cured ham.
 If you're sadly bereft of a local deli where you can emphatically gesture while begging for some cold cuts, you can get premium Primanti Bros. sandwiches online from Goldbelly.
-They might arrive after Father's Day, but what, no gabagool???
+If you order soon, they’ll be there by Father's Day, so nobody can say “But what, no gabagool???”.

 If he's more of the slice-it-yourself type, you can get a whole 2.5-pound hot coppa on Amazon, because of course you can.